Hemp seeds contain fiber, healthy fats, and protein. Here are some easy ways to add them to the food our kids eat.

 - Blend into hummus: When making your next batch of hummus, at a tablespoon or two and blend it up!

-- Sprinkle on salads: Use hemp seeds as a topping on salads, both for yourself and kid-friendly salads.
+- Sprinkle on salads: Use hemp seeds as a topping on salads, both for yourself and kiddo salads.

-- Sprinkle on stir fries: Top any stir fry or noodle dish with a dusting of hemp seeds as a fun topping.
+- Sprinkle on stir fries: Top any stir-fry or noodle dish with a dusting of hemp seeds.

 - Stir into oatmeal: Add a spoonful to oatmeal to add fats and protein to help the oatmeal provide energy a little longer than it otherwise would.

-- Add to yogurt: Sprinkle onto yogurt along with some honey or jam for a super powered snack.
+- Add to yogurt: Sprinkle onto yogurt along with some honey or jam.

 - Stir into grains: Stir a spoonful into grains like brown rice and quinoa to add nutrition.
 They blend right in!

-- Blend into mac and cheese: Add ¼ cup hemp seeds to this Cauliflower Mac and Cheese for extra protein and healthy fats.
+- Blend into mac and cheese: Add ¼ cup hemp seeds to this Cauliflower Mac and Cheese.